 The Scitec Expo continues a tradition of science fairs in Nelson that goes back more than 30 years.
 Cawthron Institute has been heavily involved for much of that time – originally as a sponsor and now as manager of the event.
 The Expo brings together scientists, students, teachers, local and national businesses – all working together to support our region’s young enquiring minds.

 Are you the next Ernest Rutherford, Albert Einstein or Isaac Newton?
 Explore the wonderful world of science at the Cawthron Scitec Expo; no idea is too crazy, no theory too preposterous.
-This year the Expo is for secondary schools and is being held on 25th -26th September 2018.
+In 2020, the Expo is for secondary schools is being held on 22-33 September 2020.
 More information is here https://cawthronscitec.org.nz/ or you can contact email@example.com

 During the workshops, students fulfil requirements of the NCEA Level 3 Biology 3.1 Curriculum Assessment, which includes a small animal investigation.
 Students are required to alter something in the mussels' environment and measure the mussels' response to the change.